open-policy-agent/gatekeeper/website/versioned_docs/version-v3.16.x/validating-admission-policy.md

 ## Policy updates to generate Validating Admission Policy resources

 For some policies, you may want admission requests to be handled by the K8s Validating Admission Controller instead of the Gatekeeper admission webhook.
-By default, Gatekeeper is configured to generate K8s Validating Admission Policy resources if the `gatekeeper.sh/use-vap` label is used.
-In the event K8s Validating Admission Controller fails open, then Gatekeeper admission webhook can act as a backup.
+By default, Gatekeeper is configured to generate K8s Validating Admission Policy and Validating Admission Policy Binding respectively for constraint template & constraint if the `gatekeeper.sh/use-vap: yes` label is added on the resources.
 Default value for this feature flag is `--vap-enforcement=GATEKEEPER_DEFAULT`.

-Other allowed values are:
+Allowed values are:

 - `NONE`: do not generate
 - `GATEKEEPER_DEFAULT`: do not generate unless label `gatekeeper.sh/use-vap: yes` is added to policy explicitly
 - `VAP_DEFAULT`: generate unless label `gatekeeper.sh/use-vap: no` is added to policy explicitly

 To explicitly enable Gatekeeper to generate K8s Validating Admission Policy resources at the constraint template level, add the following label to the constraint template resource:

 ```yaml
 labels:
   "gatekeeper.sh/use-vap": "yes"
 ```

 By default, constraints will inherit the same behavior as the constraint template.
 However this behavior can be overriden by adding the following label to the constraint resource:

 ```yaml
 labels:
   "gatekeeper.sh/use-vap": "no"
 ```

+> [!TIP]
+> In the event K8s Validating Admission Controller fails open, then Gatekeeper admission webhook can act as a backup.